alist-org/docs/docs/config/site.md

 ### Default page size

 The default page size of the `alist` if `Pagination type` doesn't set to `All`, such as `20`.

+## allow indexing

+Whether to allow others to mount your Alist to build the index, check it and enable it.

+**The default is off, use with caution. **  (New features in version 3.8.0)